 What Are the Kidney Cancer Symptoms?

 - Pain in your side that will not go away

 - A lump or mass in your side or abdomen

 - Persistent fatigue

-- Biopsy – a thin needle is inserted through your skin into the kidney to remove a tissue sample, which is examined for cancerous cells
+- Biopsy – uses a thin needle poked through your skin and into the kidney to remove a small sample of tissue, which a pathologist examines for the presence of cancerous cells